jonathanbarreto/token-namer/md/PRD.md

 # Token Namer Tool — PRD (Revised v2)

 ## Summary
-Build a web-based **token naming tool** that helps people generate consistent design token names using **three naming frameworks**, one per token tier:
+A web-based **token naming tool** that helps people generate consistent design token names using **three naming frameworks**, one per token tier:
 - **Primitive**
 - **Semantic**
 - **Component**

-The tool is **schema-driven**: each framework defines ordered **slots** grouped into **Prefix / Base / Suffix**, plus rules and allowed vocabulary.
-The UI guides users by letting them select predefined “node” terms (with definitions) and optionally add custom terms **only in explicitly allowed slots**.
+The tool uses a **form-based interface** with accordion sections for **Prefix / Base / Suffix** fields.
+Users select terms from combobox inputs populated with predefined vocabulary and can optionally add custom terms in allowed fields.

 **Primary output:** a **live preview** of the token name (path) that users can **copy**.

-**Persistence:** The tool does **not** store generated token names in any database.
+**Persistence:** The tool stores generated token names in browser localStorage as history (last 10 items).
+Custom terms are session-only and never persisted.

 ---

 ## Goals
 - Make token names consistent without requiring users to memorize naming rules.
-- Encode naming logic in a configurable schema so it can evolve without rebuilding the UI.
 - Provide real-time validation with clear, actionable error messages.
 - Keep the app lightweight: **assemble → validate → preview → copy**.
+- Enable quick reuse of common token patterns through history and presets.

+**Future goal:** Migrate to a schema-driven architecture using JSON/YAML configuration files for flexible vocabulary management.

 ## Non-goals (v1)
-- Persisting token names (no DB, no server-side storage).
+- Server-side storage or database persistence.
-- Persisting custom terms (they are session-only and never saved).
+- Persisting custom terms beyond the current session (they are session-only).
 - Applying tokens to design tools (e.g., Figma) or syncing tokens to code repos.
-- Admin UI for managing schema/vocabulary (configuration managed via JSON/YAML files in codebase).
+- Admin UI for managing vocabulary (currently hardcoded; future: configuration via JSON/YAML files).
-- Export formats beyond copying the preview string.
+- Export formats beyond copying the preview string or JSON representation.

 ---